Delivered by Steve Baguley – Education and Community Lead.

 - Demonstrate the use of The Care Act 2014 and Mental Capacity Act 2005 and their appropriateness for young people age 16 and above.

-- Explain the impact of trauma on brain development and ways in which young people respond to trauma and manage emotions.
+- Explain the impact of trauma on brain development and the ways in which young people respond to trauma and manage emotions.

 - Reflect on examples of developing practice and give consideration to how we might develop our own practice.